IELTS Speaking Part 2

 and say why you think they have chosen this profession

 I’m going to talk about my late grandfather.
 He was into cars his entire life and aspired to make a living around them.
 He started off as a mechanic at a shop where he worked during his time in college.
-After graduating he was lucky to make an acquaintance with a local race team manager and was taken on as a substitute driver.
-Eventually he worked his way up to chief engineer of the team.
+After graduating, he was lucky to make an acquaintance with a local race team manager and was taken on as a substitute driver.
+Eventually, he worked his way up to chief engineer of the team.

-His duties involved making sure that mechanically their cars were in top shape.
+His duties involved making sure that their cars were mechanically in top shape.
 This meant both routine maintenance and any modifications or upgrades that had to be made to keep the car competitive.
 He would even test-drive the cars himself to better understand the direction the team had to move in.

 My grandfather had been doing this for more than fifty years until he eventually passed away at the age of 79 last year.
-I guess the reason he kept doing the same thing was he believed it to be his calling.
-I really envy him, I’d say not many people find their true vocation.
+I guess the reason he kept doing the same thing was because he believed it to be his calling.
+I really envy him.
+I’d say not many people find their true vocation.